 Alcohol’s biphasic (low vs high dose) effects on aggression:

 At low doses alcohol simply acts as an anxiolytic, inhibiting anxiety but acting as a system depressant.
 As a GABA A agonist, alcohol exerts inhibitory signals on the cortex which can lead to poor judgment and impulse control while at the same time inhibiting the central amygdaloid nucleus, reducing stress/anxiety.
 At high doses other systems are affected substantially through inhibition of dopamine and serotonin-regulating-mechanisms.
 This causes euphoria and also contributes to aggressive tendencies or other antisocial behaviors.
-As I mentioned above, the frontal cortex is important for impulse control, judgment, understanding what social behaviors are acceptable, while impacting other executive functions—inhibiting this area disinhibits many other areas.
+As I mentioned above, the frontal cortex is important for impulse control, judgment, social behavior and our understanding of what kind of social behavior is acceptable—inhibiting this area disinhibits many other areas.
 Essentially the cortex is no longer monitoring and regulating your behavior which can lead to more drinking and many other poor decisions that one wouldn’t normally make.
 So, we have inhibited executive function and disinhibited reward-seeking behaviors.
-As mentioned before, the ventral tegmental area and nucleus accumbens are considered to be the area associated with appetitive behaviors and addictions due to activity of dopamine releasing neurons that promote pursuit of reward; referred to as the mesolimbic system.
+As mentioned before, the ventral tegmental area and nucleus accumbens are considered to be the area associated with appetitive behaviors and addictions reliant upon activity of dopamine releasing neurons that promote pursuit of reward; referred to as the mesolimbic system.
 Alcohol acts upon this system; though it should be mentioned that alcohol acts upon many systems at a cellular level.
-Apparently, injecting GABA directly into the VTA inhibits the regulatory activity that it exerts upon the nucleus accumbens, increasing dopaminergic activity in the nucleus accumbens.
+Apparently, injecting GABA directly into the VTA inhibits the regulatory activity, increasing dopaminergic activity in the nucleus accumbens.
 Ingesting alcohol in large amounts will also act upon this system and increase dopamine activity.
 Dopamine neurons in the ventral tegmentum are influenced by GABAergic neurons within that brain region.
 When alcohol increases GABA activity this inhibits dopamine activity in the VTA and therefore release of dopamine in the nucleus accumbens.
 GABA Areceptors seige the VTA stimulating increased mesolimbic dopamine activity by lack of regulation.
 A (2008) study indicates that alcohol causes a biphasic effect on dopamine activity.
 Initially, in phase one alcohol increases dopamine activity in the mesolimbic system before phase two, GABA mediated inhibition.
 There are potentially two different and distinct populations of neurons with different levels of sensitivity to GABA inhibition—Or the effects of alcohol on reward-system release of dopamine might be limited by neural inhibition in the VTA (Ettinger, 2017).

 Poets, musicians, and writers have described for centuries the pain associated with emotional loss.
 We have all experienced this pain when we lost a loved one or a relationship ended badly.
 Now science has exposed this pain.
 Panksepp et al Actions describes the similarities in the experiences of physical pain and emotional pain.
 They provide great evidence: